 If you want to skip the preservatives and make your own pickles, here’s a simple recipe you can try.

-If you are going the route of baby-led weaning with your little one, and letting her feed herself finger foods from the very start, then pickles can be a good snack for baby to try.
+If you are going the route of baby-led weaning with your little one, and letting them feed themself finger foods from the very start, then pickles can be a good snack for baby to try.

-A pickle spear is a perfect shape for baby to hold onto as she experiments with the taste and texture.
+A pickle spear is a perfect shape for baby to hold onto as they experiment with the taste and texture.

-But, always watch young babies whenever they are eating whole foods that could become a choking hazard, such as pickle spears!
+But, always watch young babies whenever they’re eating whole foods that could become a choking hazard, such as pickle spears.

 Potential drawbacks of eating pickles